Lexington, Tennessee

 Lexington is a city in Henderson County, Tennessee, United States.
-Lexington is midway between Memphis and Nashville, lying 10 mi south of Interstate 40, which connects the two cities.
-The population was 7,956 at the 2020 census.
+It is midway between Memphis and Nashville, lying 10 mi south of Interstate 40, which connects the two cities.
+Its population was 7,956 at the 2020 census.
 It is the county seat of Henderson County.

 History

 Shortly after the 1821 creation of Henderson County, a site near its center was chosen as a county seat, and was named in honor of Lexington, Massachusetts, site of the first battle of the American Revolution.
-Land Grant holder Samuel Wilson gave the land for the town, retaining a lot on the square where his house was already situated.
+Land grant holder Samuel Wilson gave the land for the town, retaining a lot on the square where his house was already situated.
 The square is oriented so the corners point to the cardinal points on the compass.
 The first county courthouse was built in 1823; Lexington was incorporated in 1824 and by 1830 had a population of 260.

 As the lead-up to the Civil War began, Henderson County voted against secession.
 As the war progressed, both Union and Confederate regiments were recruited in the county.
 The area in and around Lexington was the site of a skirmish on December 18, 1862.
 Union Colonel Robert Ingersoll sent his troops to destroy a bridge over Beech Creek to disallow the Confederate army moving into the area.
-However, Ingersoll's troops did not destroy the bridge, and General Nathan Bedford Forrest's troops headed into Lexington.
+Ingersoll's troops did not destroy the bridge, and General Nathan Bedford Forrest's troops headed into Lexington.
 Forrest's troops overtook the Union soldiers, taking over 140 men, including Colonel Ingersoll, and collected artillery and supplies left behind by Union soldiers who escaped.

-In 1918, an African-American man called Berry Noyse who was accused of killing the sheriff was lynched by a mob in the courthouse square and burned in the street.
+In 1918, an African-American man called Berry Noyse, who was accused of killing the sheriff, was lynched by a mob in the courthouse square and burned in the street.

 Geography

 Lexington is in central Henderson County.
 U.S. Route 412 (Church Street) is the main road through the city, leading east 85 mi to Columbia and west 27 mi to Jackson.
 Tennessee State Route 22 (Broad Street) crosses US 412 in the center of Lexington, leading north 9 mi to Interstate 40 at Parkers Crossroads and south 20 mi to Milledgeville.

-According to the United States Census Bureau, Lexington has a total area of 32.2 km2, of which 31.7 km2 are land and 0.4 km2, or 1.34%, are water.
+According to the United States Census Bureau, Lexington has a total area of 32.2 km2, of which 31.7 km2 are land and 0.4 km2, or 1.34%, is covered by water.
 The Beech River, an east-flowing tributary of the Tennessee River, runs through the southwestern part of the city.

 Lexington is 7 mi southwest of Natchez Trace State Park.